Supercoderboi/ScreamTube./readme.md

-ScreamTube has been permanently Shut Down due to personal reasons

 This is the official issue and helpcare page of ScreamTube The code of ScreamTube is not showed here due to privacy issues and as it is not open source